abtion/guidelines/career-development/ladder.md

 - [ ] Can effectively run and explain 360 reviews.
 #### Technical skills
 - [ ] Is recognized for high quality, impactful technical contributions.
+- [ ] Go to expert in one area of technology: fx browser rendering or tdd.
+- [ ] Has a record of creating improvements in stability or performance for company-critical projects.